-For decades, luxury retailers have embraced clients with bespoke experiences and personalised suggestions that encapsulated the brand’s utmost passion and style.
+For decades, luxury retailers have embraced clients with bespoke experiences and personalised suggestions that encapsulated their brand’s utmost passion and style.
 To achieve this, personal stylists would deliver clienteling services to embody the luxury customer experience.
-However, replicating virtual clienteling services is complex in nature.
-D2C brands must uphold core values in their digital strategy.
+However, replicating virtual clienteling services is complex in nature; D2C brands must uphold core values in their digital strategy.
 From delivering a personable and unforgettable journey, to keeping a VIP customer-centric journey, luxury brands must rethink their positioning among the eCommerce environments.
-How can brands ensure virtual clienteling is a success?
+So how can brands ensure virtual clienteling is a success?

 Striking the balance between digital and grandeur

 With fiery competition coming in from Amazon, who seem to have their fingers in all the right pies, this is causing high-value brands to question their authority on the eCommerce environment.
 In September 2020, Amazon launched ‘Luxury Stores’ in response to luxury brands’ point-blank refusal to sell on the platform.
 From an underwhelming beginning of hosting only one luxury brand, Oscar de la Renta, to a more fruitful promise with nine other brands added to the mix, it’s yet to strike a tone in the luxury market.

 With the absence of infamous names like Gucci, Channel and Louis Vuitton, even the likes of Amazon struggle to fight through the noise.

 But what does this mean for luxury brands?
 Well, there is now a strong opportunity to utilise the awakening of the luxury digital eCommerce and reinvent the online customer experience.
 Nevertheless, luxury brands must strike a balance between digital and a high standard of service to win new customer segments and keep existing ones interested.
 Personalisation, superior one-to-one customer service, and unbreakable payment security serve as the core pillars in ensuring a luxurious standard of quality.